-Recommendation Type of recommendation Criteria impacted Evidence Impact or possible future impact Actions agreed by Management The Council needs to urgently Governance The Council has no current arrangements for business continuity or disaster recovery which could impact the whole council.
+Recommendation Type of recommendation Criteria impacted Evidence Impact or possible future impact Actions agreed by Management The Council needs to urgently update its arrangements for business continuity and disaster recovery planning.
+Interview with ICT The Council has no current arrangements for business continuity or disaster recovery which could impact the whole council.
 Actions: Agreed.
 The Council will review and update its business continuity and disaster recovery plans to reflect current ICT arrangements as recommended.
-KR3 update its arrangements for business continuity and disaster recovery planning.
-Key Interview with ICT Responsible Officer: Director of ICT & Customer Services Executive Lead: TBC Deadline: 31st March 2025 IR1 The Council needs to enhance its internal audit arrangements by: • updating its audit manual which is a core part of the Council's control process. • making links between the planned audits and identified risks to demonstrate how risk is informing the audit plan • adapting the Code of Ethics and Declarations of Interest Statement to include a conflict-of-interest management strategy and manager sign-off.
-Governance PSIAS external review Internal audit is a key element of the Council's internal controls.
+KR3 Кеу Governance Responsible Officer: Director of ICT & Customer Services Executive Lead: TBC Deadline: 31st March 2025 IR1 The Council needs to enhance its internal audit arrangements by: putting in place an audit manual which is a core part of the Council's control process. making specific linkages between the audit plan and the Council's significant risks and strategic objectives. retaining planning records to demonstrate these linkages. adapting the Code of Ethics and Declarations of Interest Statement to include a conflict-of-interest management strategy and manager sign-off.
+Improvement Governance PSIAS external review Internal audit is a key element of the Council's internal controls.
 Actions: Agreed.
 The Council will review its Internal Audit arrangements and enhance them by taking on board the recommendations as considered appropriate.
 Responsible Officer: Head of Procurement, Audit & Operational Finance Executive Lead: Audit & Investigations Manager Deadline: 31st March 2025

-Recommendation Type of recommendation Criteria impacted Evidence Impact or possible future impact Actions agreed by Management IR2 The Council needs to update its Whistleblowing Policy.
+Recommendation Type of recommendation Criteria impacted Evidence Impact or possible future impact Actions agreed by Management IR2 The Council needs to update its Whistleblowing Policy and ensure its subject to annual reviews.
 It also needs to ensure it is understood and officers follow the correct processes.
-We note there was an updated Whistleblowing Policy, which was formally approved by full Council in May 2024.
-It was then reported to Audit and Governance Board in September for information as part of the annual fraud and corruption update report.
-As this fell after our work for the arrangements to 31 March 2024, we will review the amendments as part of our work for 2024/25. ı Governance Whistleblowing Policy, Ofsted investigation Whistleblowing is a key element of the Council's internal controls.
+Improvement Governance Whistleblowing Policy, Ofsted investigation Whistleblowing is a key element of the Council's internal controls.
 Actions: Agreed.
 The Council's whistleblowing arrangements will be reviewed annually and communicated to officers, to ensure it remains effective.
 Responsible Officer: Head of Procurement, Audit & Operational Finance Executive Lead: Audit & Investigations Manager Deadline: 31st March 2025 IR3 The Council needs to review its overview and scrutiny arrangements to provide earlier engagement of scrutiny to enhance decision-making and ensure scrutiny receive reports for consideration to provide an opportunity for challenge.
 Improvement Governance Review of scrutiny meetings and reports and email from the monitoring officer.
 Scrutiny is insufficiently developed and integrated into Council decision-making.
 Actions: Agreed.
 The Council's scrutiny processes will be reviewed via the members scrutiny chairs group, to develop and enhance the Council's scrutiny arrangements.
 Responsible Officer: Director of Legal & Democratic Services Executive Lead: Director of Legal & Democratic Services Deadline: 31st March 2025